 Sixty miles east of Los Angeles lies Loma Linda, where the proportion of people aged 85 or over is more than double that of the rest of California.
 Roughly four in 10 Loma Lindans are Seventh-day Adventists, whose adherents live longer than any other religious group in America, according to BlueZones.com.
 The Adventist faith endorses healthy living by discouraging smoking and alcohol consumption and encouraging exercise.

-A study, funded in part by the National Institutes of Health’s National Cancer Institute, examined the eating habits of 73,000 Adventist from across the U.S. and Canada.
+A recent study, funded in part by the National Institutes of Health’s National Cancer Institute, examined the eating habits of 73,000 Adventist from across the U.S. and Canada.
 The vegetarians in the group were 12 percent less likely to die of cardiovascular disease, diabetes, and renal disorders combined compared to the non-vegetarians.

 Another study found that female Adventist vegetarians live four years longer, and males live seven years longer, compared to other Californias.
 The study concluded that regular consumption of nuts, fruit, cereal fiber, green salad, and polyunsaturated fatty acids (such as wild salmon, safflower oil, and peanut butter) was associated with reduced mortality rates.

 Nicoya, Costa Rica: Drink some juice

 In Nicoya a man at age 60 has twice the chance of reaching 90 as a man living in France, Japan, or the U.S. It may have something to do with their diet.
 Nicoyans typically eat their biggest meal in the morning and their smallest at night, which Buettner says helps them avoid overeating.
 “The Blue Zones eat a lot of food, but the key is their foods are calorically less dense,” Buettner adds.
 “It’s not that Americans are stuffing their face all the time, it’s that we’re eating a little too much every day—about 200 calories more than we should.”